SepKfr/starburst_intern/README.md

     ```
     df.dropna(inplace=True)
     ```
-3. The next step is to normalized the numerical and encode the categorical variables
+3. The next step is to normalize the numerical and encode the categorical variables
 ```
 import sklearn.preprocessing
 num_cols = df._get_numeric_data().columns # numerical columns